Deep Fusion is the iPhone's take on AI photography

 Sponsored Links

 As Schiller explained, when you're about to take an image with the new iPhone 11 Pro, the camera will snap 8 images before you press the shutter.
-When you do, it'll then take one long exposure, and will then stitch a new image together, "pixel-by-pixel" to create one with lots of detail and very little noise.
+When you do, it'll then take one long exposure, and then stitch a new image together, "pixel-by-pixel" to create one with lots of detail and very little noise.

 It's not specifically designed for shooting in the dark, but it's clear that Apple is parking its tanks on Google's lawn.
 Night Sight has been one of the strengths of the last few Pixel phones, using machine learning to create well-lit images in dark environments.